 For research, note-taking, presentation, or even photo/video editing, all of which are possible on your laptop.
 And what’s more, you can take it anywhere with you!

-We’ve compiled a list of laptops for students under $500.
+We’ve compiled a list of best laptop for students under 500 dollars.
 All the top brands reviewed for their fast laptops and premium build quality are featured on this list.

 Alongside this, I have also added upgraded units that would not generally break your bank but would slightly jump you over the $500 range but with significant improvements.